jallanxjallan/onemanairforce/adaptation/scenes/black_flights.md

 ---
 category: past
 date: 04 March 1948
+name: Black Flights
 status: draft
+synopsis: '''Suryadarma orders Bob to transport Republican opium to Bukittinggi.
+If caught, Freeberg could be jailed for life as a narcotics smuggler.'''
 title: Black Flights
-synopsis: Suryadarma orders Bob to transport Republican opium to Bukittinggi.
-If caught, Freeberg could be jailed for life as a narcotics smuggler.

 ---

 Suryadarma orders Bob to transport Republican opium to Bukittinggi.
 Bob knows that if he is intercepted, the Dutch could jail